What is "MRP" Polling?

 We think MRP has a good track record, but no method is foolproof and we definitely won't get every single seat right.

 For all the strengths of the MRP method, it cannot predict future changes in public opinion.
 MRP polls, like any other, present a snapshot of voting intention at a specific point in time.
-Given that election day is over a month away, there is every chance that the polls narrow or widen, and the political map changes as a result.
-For this reason, we'll be updating and refining our seat forecast throughout the campaign.
-However, at the moment, it looks like a Labour majority exceeding that of 1997 is likely.
+Given that election campaigns are dynamic and change by the day, polling will always fluctuate, therefore changing the political map as a result.
+For this reason, we update and refine our seat forecasts regularly in order to provide most current snapshot we can.